Hello-Pimster/pimster-embed-ios/README.md

 ]
 ```

+**Version Strategy**: Using `from: "1.0.0"` automatically includes all compatible versions (1.0.x, 1.1.x, etc.) following semantic versioning.
+For more control, you can use exact versions like `.exact("1.0.0")`.

 **Note**: The package provides a unified `PimsterEmbed` product that includes both `PimsterGalleryWidget` and `PimsterStickyWidget` modules.

 Modules to import in your app code: